This Is Why You’re More Likely to Cry on Planes

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 It's not because you're flying away from a beautiful destination.

 Have you ever been on an airplane, minding your own business, and found yourself tearing up, seemingly for no apparent reason?
 Or perhaps you sat near someone who developed a case of the waterworks.
 Or maybe you encountered no actual tears but noticed that the airline played an “emotional health warning” before certain in-flight films.
 Are you really more likely to cry while on a plane?
-Is it one of the airplane myths you need to stop believing, or is there actually something happening to your body that triggers the tears?
+Or is there actually something happening to your body that triggers the tears?

 There sure is!
 And, unsurprisingly, it has to do with the altitude.
 Think about it: When you’re inside a flying airplane, you’re miles off the ground.
 Not exactly a place where humans usually find themselves.
 So airplane cabins are pressurized to keep passengers comfortable, but there’s only so much they can do.
 So it’s still not the pressure levels that you’ll experience at ground level.
 “It’s a bit like having climbed a pretty high mountain,” explains Kate Sullivan, MSc, Head of Experience at Secret Fares and master-level well-being psychologist.